These 10 quick, easy and delicious Sunday lunch ideas will help you get a great meal on the table fast. Try one this week after church!

 For a perfect Sunday dinner recipe, it does not get any better than these Homestyle Chicken and Noodles.
 They are SO good!
 Adapt it for the crock pot by using boneless chicken and waiting to add cooked noodles and peas until you’re home from church.
 Make plenty, because you WILL be going back for more!

-Chicken and Noodles is one of my absolute favorite Sunday dinner ideas.
+Chicken and Noodles is one of my absolute favorite Sunday lunch ideas.
 (That and chicken fried chicken, but chicken fried chicken is NOT quick — at least the not the way I make it!)

 2. Baked Ziti with Hidden Veggies by Fun Money Mom